"Hysterical" Addresses An Urgent, Unspoken Danger For Women Comedians

 FX's new documentary Hysterical offers an honest look at what it’s like to be a woman stand-up comedian.
 The truth is, while the women in the comedy scene are thriving, it’s a tough gig.
 Women standups are still fighting for equal pay, opportunities, and respect from those who think women just aren’t funny.
-Unfortunately, this is still a talking point in 2021; luckily, the film, premiering April 2 on FX and Hulu, doesn’t entertain such a ridiculous notion.
+Unfortunately, this is still a talking point in 2021; luckily, the film, premiering April 2 on FX (streaming on FX on Hulu April 3), doesn’t entertain such a ridiculous notion.
 However, the gender inequality in stand-up comedy is something the doc directed by Andrea Nevins (Tiny Shoulders: Rethinking Barbie) can’t ignore.

 Advertisement